-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim of loss of consortium for injury to the plaintiff's spouse, (name), you must find all of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim of loss of consortium for injury to the plaintiff's spouse, (name), you must find all of the following have been proved by a preponderance of the evidence:

 - 1. The defendant was negligent; - 2.
 (Name of spouse) was injured as a result of the defendant's negligence; - 3.
 The plaintiff and (name of spouse) were married at the time (name of spouse) was injured; and - 4.
-As a result of such injuries to (name of spouse), the plaintiff also had a loss of (his) (her) rights of consortium.
+As a result of such injuries to (name of spouse), the plaintiff also had a loss of (insert applicable pronoun) rights of consortium.